-The 24 week Early Clinical Experience (ECE) places students in ambulatory settings learning with medical assistants, nurses, and physicians.
-Preparation for clinical work which emphasizes and enables student and patient safety in clinical settings begins immediately.
+The 24-week Early Clinical Experience (ECE) places students in ambulatory settings, learning with medical assistants, nurses and physicians.
+Preparation for clinical work – which emphasizes and enables student and patient safety in clinical settings – begins in the first week of the ECE.
 Students are oriented to their ambulatory clinic site and then begin learning the clinics’ processes.

 Students participate in patient care activities along with medical assistants after demonstrating the knowledge and skills necessary to safely enter a patient care environment.
-They then participate in the care management and population health activities of the practice as well as beginning to perform more focused data gathering on patients with common presenting conditions.
-Students apply learnings about basic communication and clinical skills, ethics, the social context of clinical decisions, and the biological science behind clinical findings to their clinical work throughout the ECE.
-The college successfully piloted the ECE in the summer of 2013.
-Information on this and subsequent pilots.
+They then participate in the care management and population health activities of the practice and begin to perform more focused data gathering on patients with common presenting conditions.
+Students learn about basic communication and clinical skills, ethics, the social context of clinical decisions, and the biological science behind clinical findings and apply their knowledge to their clinical work throughout the ECE.

-- Integration of curricular content and clinical experience
+- Debrief clinical experiences to allow Integration of curricular content and clinical experience

 A typical “Week in the Life” of a student during the Early Clinical Experience might look like this:

 |AM||Large Group: TBL or Similar||Outpatient Clinical Experience||Simulation||Guided Independent learning||Post Clinical Group (PCG)|

 |Outpatient Clinical Experience||